Miriam Rossi (chemist)

 Miriam Rossi is an Italian-American chemist and the Mary Landon Sague Chair at Vassar College.
-She works on x-ray crystallography and chemistry education.
+She works on X-ray crystallography and chemistry education.

 Early life and education

-Rossi was born Italy and moved to New York City as a child.
+Rossi was born in Italy and moved to New York City as a child.
 She studied chemistry at Hunter College, where she worked with David Beveridge.
+She was the first in her family to attain a PhD degree.
+In fact, her parents, in Italy, had a fourth grade education, the maximum available at the time.
+Her older brother, Egidio Rossi, is a nephrologist in Parma, Italy.
 She joined Johns Hopkins University for her doctoral studies, earning a PhD in inorganic chemistry under the supervision of Tom Kistenmacher.
 She worked on the refinement of 1-methylcytosine.

 Research and career

 Rossi joined the Fox Chase Cancer Center as a postdoctoral fellow with Jenny Glusker.
-Here she determined the structure of methylcobalamin, an active compound of Vitamin B12.
+There she determined the structure of methylcobalamin, an active compound of Vitamin B12.